openwns/documentation/usersGuide/modules/dll/wifimac/experiment5.rst

 cannot.
 Hence, the 2-hop neighborhood shall be hidden nodes.

 #.
 Determine the saturation throughput of the string with at least 2
-   hops if only unidirectional traffic (e.g. only downlink) ist used.
+   hops if only unidirectional traffic (e.g. only downlink) is used.

 #.
 Mesh networks often have the problem that the "boundary" nodes have
    much less neighbors as the central nodes; Hence, they see the